Keats/tera2/MIGRATION.md

 optional chaining like in JS: `{{ a?.b?.c or "should print" }}`.
 This will try to load `a.b.c` but short-circuiting if any value is null or undefined.

+### Global context

+You can now set a context on the Tera instance that will be passed automatically to all render calls.

 ### Components

 Tera moves away from Jinja2 macros and adds first-class components.
 If you use macros heavily it's going to take some